drugstoreromance/drugstoreromance/README.md

 <div align="center">

-a man of many names , check my rentries to see which ones i currently use the most </br> - as of april, i mainly go by rot, pure, shuri or lavy . if you've known me earlier, continue calling me mura or whatever !
+a man of many names , check my rentries to see which ones i currently use the most </br> - as of april, i mainly go by different names due to not knowing what name suits me best. likewise, if you prefer to call me by other names go ahead !
 </div>

 <div align="center">